jooby-dev/jooby-docs/docs/obis-observer/commands/GetShortName.md

 #### **request id**

-It's a unique number for pair device and GetShortName correction request.
+It's a unique number to link request with response.
-Then increment this value for each following request.
-It should be done to avoid double processing of the request.

 #### **obis**